-When you are finished with all six sections, be sure to review the information under Your Lifestyle Scores and What Your Scores Mean to You.
+When you are finished with all six sections, be sure to review the information under "Your Lifestyle Scores" and "What Your Scores Mean to You."
 You will learn what your scores mean and will get tips for living a healthier lifestyle.
-And that's what this self-test is all about.
+And that is what this self-test is all about.

 For more detailed information, contact your health care provider or a registered dietitian (RD).
-Call your county Extension Family and Consumer Sciences (FCS) agent to see if healthy lifestyles programs are available in your county.
-Contact information for all county Extension offices in Florida can be found at: http://solutionsforyourlife.ufl.edu/map/index.html.
-Written materials may be downloaded from our Extension Web site at:
+Call your local UF/ IFAS Extension Family and Consumer Sciences (FCS) agent to see if healthy lifestyles programs are available in your county.
+Written materials may be downloaded from the UF/ IFAS Extension website at http://sfyl.ifas.ufl.edu/.

-http://SolutionsFor YourLife.ufl.edu.